kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd.md

 ---

 This task outlines the steps needed to update your container runtime to containerd from Docker.
 It is applicable for cluster operators running Kubernetes 1.23 or earlier.
-Also  this covers an example scenario for migrating from dockershim to containerd and alternative container runtimes can be picked from this [page](/docs/setup/production-environment/container-runtimes/).
+This also covers an example scenario for migrating from dockershim to containerd.
+Alternative container runtimes can be picked from this [page](/docs/setup/production-environment/container-runtimes/).

 ## {{% heading "prerequisites" %}}